moves-rwth/dynasty/README.md

 Notice that one has to be careful about potentially ill-formed sketches.
 The checks we perform are not necessarily sufficient.

-Below, we provide examples how one can use the different supported methods for feasability analysis.
+Below, we provide examples of using the different supported methods for feasability analysis on the provided case studies.

 #### CEGIS
 ```